Kevin Holzman

 Professional Summary

-Conductor Kevin Michael Holzman serves as the Director of Wind Studies and Head of the Division of Ensembles and Conducting at CCM.
-He joined CCM’s faculty on a visiting basis in 2017, and assumed the Director of Wind Studies position in August 2018.
-As Director of Wind Studies, Holzman serves as the music director for the CCM Wind Symphony (CCM’s premier large wind ensemble), the CCM Chamber Orchestra, and the CCM Chamber Winds, in addition to overseeing the CCM Wind Ensemble and CCM Brass Choir.
+Kevin Michael Holzman serves as the Director of Wind Studies and Division Head of Ensembles and Conducting at the University of Cincinnati College-Conservatory of Music (CCM).
+He joined CCM’s faculty in 2017.
+As Director of Wind Studies, Holzman serves as the music director for the CCM Wind Symphony (CCM’s premier wind ensemble), CCM Musica Nova, and CCM Chamber Winds, in addition to overseeing other CCM Wind Studies Ensembles.
+In addition to directing these ensembles, he has served as Music Director of the CCM Chamber Orchestra and CCM Brass Choir, and has conducted performances with the CCM Philharmonia and CCM Concert Orchestra.
 His academic responsibilities include teaching graduate conducting and related courses, as well as the advising and mentoring of wind conducting students in CCM’s Masters and Doctoral programs.
-Holzman also serves as conductor of the Cincinnati Youth Wind Ensemble through the CCM Preparatory Department.
+Holzman also serves as Director of the Cincinnati Youth Wind Ensemble (CYWE) Program through the CCM Preparatory Department.

-In addition to his work with collegiate and professional ensembles, Holzman is a passionate advocate for music education and access to music in all schools.
-He regularly clinics high school and junior high school ensembles and has served as conductor of honor bands across the United States.
+Holzman is a passionate advocate for music education and access to music in all schools.
+In addition to serving as Director of the CCM Youth Wind Ensemble program since 2019, he regularly clinics high school and junior high school ensembles and has served as conductor of honor bands and ensembles across the United States.
 He is an honorary member of Phi Mu Alpha, Tau Beta Sigma and Kappa Kappa Psi music fraternities.

 Post Graduate Training and Education